-The most common guacamole preservation hack is placing plastic wrap directly on the guacamole to prevent oxidization.
-And this may work for a day or so.
-But I’ve found that the brand of plastic wrap makes a difference (who knew?) and given that I’m striving to reduce my plastic consumption, I just don’t love this method.
+The most common guacamole preservation hack is placing plastic wrap directly on the guacamole to prevent oxidation.
+And this may work for a day or two.
+But I’m striving to reduce my plastic consumption and just don’t love this method.

 So in my quest to keep my guacamole green I stumbled on this hack – and it’s brilliant.

 - Place your leftover guacamole in a storage container and pat it down firmly with a spoon so it’s nice and flat on top.

 - Add about 1/2 inch of water on top (I used cold water).

 - Place the lid on the storage container and store it in the fridge.
 That’s it!